Guest post by Abigail Golder

 Spending time outdoors has health benefits

 Government agencies and researchers recommend adults spend at least 150 minutes doing moderately intense physical activity every week.
-That means saving just over 20 minutes every day for a walk or jog around the block.
+That means saving 30 minutes every day, 5 days a week for a walk or jog around the block.
 Not only will brief stretches of physical activity help you live longer, but research shows that being outdoors can boost your mood, give you an energy boost, provides stress relief, improve your immune system and enhance your creativity.

-If you’re having trouble finding 20 minutes in the middle of the day, marry your outdoor time with another activity, like taking a phone call or having lunch.
+If you’re having trouble finding time in the middle of the day, marry your outdoor time with another activity, like taking a phone call or having lunch.